Clamshell Box Making

 |Tutor||Lucy May Schofield|

-Coronavirus Update: This course has been postponed following the government announcement of a second national lockdown [as of 4th November].
+Coronavirus Update: This course has been rescheduled due to continued national lockdown measures [as of 5th March].

 During this one-day course, Lucy will guide you through hand crafting a clamshell box.
 As perfect vessels to house a collection of prints or a special book edition, the process of creating boxes is both skilled and satisfying.

 This course provides participants with the confidence and ability to construct made to measure bespoke drop-back boxes from grey-board and book-cloth.
 You will be guided step-by-step through the techniques to measure, cut, construct, sand and cloth cover a beautiful clamshell box.

 The day will introduce you to making a clamshell box with materials Lucy has prepared in advance.
 Working together with grey board, rayon book cloth and decorative papers you will create a one off handmade box to house an A6 size series of prints or books.

 - Learn about grey board and paper grain direction, measuring, cutting, sanding and gluing